Change-point Detection and Segmentation of Discrete Data using Bayesian Context Trees: -based change-point detection

 \subsection{Unknown number of change-points}

-In most applications the number of change-points $\ell$ is not known $\textit{a priori}$, and needs to be treated as an additional parameter to be inferred.
+The number $\ell$ of change-points is often not known $\textit{a priori}$, and needs to be treated as an additional parameter to be inferred.
 As before, given the number and location of the change-points, each segment is modelled by a variable-memory chain.

-{\bf Prior structure.} Given the maximum possible number of change-points $\ell_{\rm max}\geq 1$, we place a uniform prior for $\ell$ on $\{0,1,\ldots, \ell_{\rm max}\}$, and the rest of the priors on $\boldsymbol{p}$, $\{ T^{(j)} \}$ and $\{ \theta^{(j)} \}$ remain the same as in Section \ref{section:fixed}.
-The uniform prior is a common choice for $\ell$ in such problems, as the Bayesian approach implicitly penalizes more complex models by averaging over a larger number of parameters, resulting in what is sometimes referred to as ``automatic Occam's Razor" \citep{bayes_factor2,bayes_factor1,occam}.
+{\bf Prior structure.} Given the maximum possible number of change-points $\ell_{\rm max}\geq 1$, we place a uniform prior for $\ell$ on $\{0,1,\ldots, \ell_{\rm max}\}$, and, given $\ell$, the rest of the priors on $\boldsymbol{p}$, $\{ T^{(j)} \}$ and $\{ \theta^{(j)} \}$ remain the same as in Section~\ref{section:fixed}.
+The uniform prior is a common choice for $\ell$ in such problems, as more complex models are implicitly penalised by averaging over a larger number of parameters, resulting in what is sometimes referred to as ``automatic Occam's Razor" \citep{smith:80,kass:95,rasmussen:00}.

-{\bf Posterior distribution.} The joint posterior of the number and locations of the change-points is given by,
+{\bf Posterior distribution.} The posterior distribution of the number and locations of the change-points is,